Need A Same-Day Emergency Appointment? Contact Us Now!

 Several factors can lead to the need for a root canal procedure:

-- Tooth Decay: If you do not seek treatment for tooth decay, it will reach the inner tooth and cause infection and inflammation.
-A simple cavity can eventually eat away at your tooth to the point where it allows bacteria to enter the tooth and create an infection.
+• Tooth Decay: If you do not seek treatment for tooth decay, it will reach the inner tooth and cause infection and inflammation.
+A small cavity can grow and damage your tooth, letting germs inside and causing an infection.
 In this case, you will need a root canal to remove the infected pulp.

-- Trauma: Trauma to the mouth can result in damage to the teeth.
-Teeth that are cracked or chipped due to an accident or injury can leave the pulp exposed.
-This makes the pulp more susceptible to infection.
+• Trauma: Trauma to the mouth can damage teeth.
+Teeth cracked or chipped due to an accident or injury can expose the pulp, making it more susceptible to infection.

-- Dental Abscess: Untreated tooth decay or an infection can lead to the formation of a dental abscess.
-An abscess is a pus-filled pocket at the root of the tooth.
+• Dental Abscess: An untreated cavity or infection can cause an abscess—a painful pocket of pus at the tooth’s root.
 Root canal therapy is essential to treat the abscess and prevent its recurrence.
-A dental abscess is a dental emergency, as the infection can spread to other parts of the body.
+A dental abscess is a dental emergency, as the infection can spread to other body parts.

-- Sensitivity to Hot and Cold: Persistent sensitivity to hot and cold temperatures, even after the dentist removes the stimuli, can indicate pulp damage.
+• Sensitivity to Hot and Cold: If your tooth still hurts when you touch it with hot or cold after treatment, the nerve might have been damaged.
 Damage to the pulp means a dentist will need to remove it with a root canal.

 Does a Root Canal Hurt?